pluralsh/documentation/pages/03-plural-features/02-k8s-upgrade-assistant/01-upgrade-insights.md

 - Amazon Elastic Kubernetes Service (EKS)

 ## Configuration
-Upgrade Insights can be configured using our Custom Resource Definition (CRD).
+Upgrade Insights can be configured using our {% doclink to="overview_agent_api_reference" %}Custom Resource Definition (CRD){% /doclink %}.
 This configuration allows you to provide custom credentials, which are used to access the cloud provider's API and gather relevant information.
 For the EKS provider, we automatically configure node-level permissions during the cluster bootstrapping process with Plural, enabling our operator to retrieve upgrade insights.